tusen-ai/naive-ui/README.md

 Naive UI is licensed under the [MIT license](https://opensource.org/licenses/MIT).

-Graphics resouces of `result` component is licensed under the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Graphics resources of `result` component is licensed under the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 The graphics resources come from [Twemoji](https://github.com/twitter/twemoji).